gboisse/gboisse.github.io/content/pages/about.md

 Hi there, my name is Guillaume and I am a graphics programmer at AMD in the [Advanced Rendering Research](https://gpuopen.com/advanced-rendering-research/) group.

-This site is dedicated to my personal projects however, hope you find it useful!
+This site is dedicated to my personal projects, hope you find it useful!